berraersoy/berraersoy/README.md

 - 👋 Hi, I’m @berraersoy
 - 👀 I’m interested in coding and marketing
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning Java and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...